pygame/pygame/docs/reST/ref/joystick.rst

       | :sl:`uninitialize the Joystick`
       | :sg:`quit() -> None`

-      This will unitialize a Joystick.
-After this the Pygame event queue will no longer receive events from the device.
+      This will uninitialize a Joystick.
+After this the pygame event queue will no longer receive events from the device.

       It is safe to call this more than once.